What happens, when a user enters your website’s domain name into the address bar and hits Enter?

 Cloudflare will tell you which nameservers you need to point your domain to, and once you’ve done it, you simply need to leave it some time so that the changes propagate throughout the web.
 Cloudflare will automatically cache the static contents of your website and will start serving it from the location nearest to the user.
 If you feel that your website needs anything more, you can also check out the additional features Cloudflare offers with its paid plans.

 How much the loading times improve will be dependent on the nature of your website, but the effects are likely to be immediately visible.
-If you want to be sure, however, you can always do a before-and-after test on one of the numerous online services that measure websites’ speed and performance.
+If you want to be sure, however, you can do a before-and-after test at a website speed testing service like Pingdom or GTmetrix.
 They can also tell you whether your website uses a CDN, and if it doesn’t, they will advise turning it on.

 Hosting a website in the 21st century is all about streamlining and optimizing.
 Users click away from websites that take a lot of time to load, and if you don’t do everything you can to ensure that the performance is top-notch, you’re putting your entire online project at risk.
 A content delivery network is one of the simpler steps you can take in order to improve your website’s loading speeds.